 reboot required by apt

 This check indicates that some new packages have been installed but require rebooting the machines to become active.

 The check contains a list of hosts that require a reboot.
 Click into the warning for the list.

 When on 2nd Line

 It is acceptable for most, if not all, machines to be rebooted in staging during the working day.
 However, data loss can occur so apply caution.

 Work through the documentation on rebooting machines, following the procedures particular to each machine.

-In production environment, you are normally dealing with variety of hosts.
+In production, you are normally dealing with a variety of hosts.
 Some machines, like MongoDB and Elasticsearch, can be rebooted with caution.
-Others, like MySQL and PostgreSQL, require out-of-hours reboots by Platform Health.
+Others, like MySQL and PostgreSQL, require out-of-hours reboots by On Call staff.